robotman2412/pax-graphics/docs/README.md

 If you use a different screen, you'll need to find it's documentation for which type of buffer it wants and how you write to it.

 Finally, there's cleanup.<br>
-If you don't want to use the buffer you made during setup, you can clean it up with [`pax_buf_destroy`](#api-reference-setup "Frees any memory assigned to the buffer").
+If you don't want to use the buffer you made during setup anymore, you can clean it up with [`pax_buf_destroy`](#api-reference-setup "Frees any memory assigned to the buffer").
 ```c
 void my_graphics_function() {